EOyebamiji/terraform-beginner-bootcamp-2023/journal/Week-0.md

 ## Terraform Basics

 [Terraform](https://www.terraform.io/) is an open-source infrastructure as code (IAC) tool developed by [HashiCorp](https://www.hashicorp.com/).
 It allows the definition and provision of infrastructure, such as virtual machines, networks, storage, and other cloud resources, using a declarative configuration language.
-Terraform enables the management and automatation of infrastructures in a way that's repeatable, version-controlled, and consistent.
+Terraform enables the management and automation of infrastructures in a way that's repeatable, version-controlled, and consistent.

 ## Terraform Workflow